niguezrandomityengine/guide/guide.md

   }
   ```

-  **Example 3: Transaction of random number into state or local variable.**
+  **Example 3: Transaction of random numbers into state or local variable.**

-   The below transaction will cost gas, approx. (40k - 120k) gas per sequence.
+   The below transaction will consume gas, approximately (40k - 120k) gas per sequence.

    ```
   pragma solidity ^0.5.0;